Looking for advice?

 Free legal advice

 Our clinics provide free legal advice to individuals and businesses, either verbally or in writing after an interview with you.
 Sometimes students lead interviews.
 Other times they “shadow” a solicitor giving advice (just as student doctors or nurses shadow their qualified colleagues in hospitals).
 Whatever form of clinic you choose, our students are always supervised and supported by qualified solicitors and your privacy is always respected.
 We operate from specially-dedicated, confidential premises separate from the rest of the University.
+Please choose building Hardman House (Legal Advice Centre) from our mapping tool to view our location.

 We can advise on the following areas: